u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 My hope as I continue to flesh out these thoughts in future essays is to explore questions like:

-- How should experiments, results, and findings ("knowledge units") be stored and shared in a data-first world to speed up the rate of experimentation?
+- What does it mean, in practice, to share findings more frequently, outside of a narrative format (what I refer to as "knowledge units")?
+- How do we ensure that we maintain things like attribution, impact while promoting faster experimentation and sharing of results?
-- How might that vary by discipline?
+- How might that vary by discipline, if at all?
 - How do we deal with fragmentation in infrastructure systems?
-- What do attribution and measures of impact look like in a knowledge unit world?
 - How do we preserve confidentiality and invention priority without compromising the rate of progress and collaboration?
 - As new researcher workflow tools are built to document results and collaborate, how should data be stored?
-How should we think about data interoperability to foster collaboration (especially as companies try to create lock-in through proprietary data formats)?
+- How should we think about data interoperability to foster collaboration (especially as companies try to create lock-in through proprietary data formats)?

 ...and much more, to create a timely, big picture view of the system while highlighting points of leverage for actionable change.